FLORIDA — Sandbag locations are open after flooding is expected to increase in some areas after Hurricane Milton.

 Residents in Lake Harney, Astor, and all communities along the St. Johns River should prepare for the river's anticipated crest, which will occur between Oct.
 22 and 25.
 Those in the area are encouraged to make alternative shelter arrangements or stock up on essential supplies for several weeks as soon as possible while the roads are still passable.

-Volusia County Road and Bridge will open a self-fill sandbag station from 9 a.m. to 3 p.m.
-Saturday and Sunday at its DeLand facility, 2560 W. State Road 44.
+Volusia County Road and Bridge has opened a self-fill sandbag station from 9 a.m. to 3 p.m. at its DeLand facility, 2560 W. State Road 44.
 The station is open to assist those in Hontoon Island, Astor, and all communities along the St. Johns River that might be impacted.
-Residents may receive up to 10 sandbags per household.